dotnet/AspNetCore.Docs/aspnetcore/blazor/get-started.md

 Run the app.
 The homepage has its own counter provided by the Counter component.

 Component parameters are specified using attributes or [child content](xref:blazor/components#child-content), which allow you to set properties on the child component.
-To add a parameter to the Counter component, update the component's `@functions` block:
+To add a parameter to the Counter component, update the component's `@code` block:

 * Add a property for `IncrementAmount` with a `[Parameter]` attribute.
 * Change the `IncrementCount` method to use the `IncrementAmount` when increasing the value of `currentCount`.